by Victor Sesma

 Victor Sesma is an Alicantinian living in London.
 He is a Software Engineer who likes writing about the city he was born.

-The beach la Almadraba is 750 meters long sandy beach with a rocky cove area.
+The beach la Almadraba is a 750-meter-long sandy beach with a rocky cove area.
 It has all the services you would need such as lifeguard, sunbeds and foot showers.
 It is a cute familiar beach with palm trees that is protected from the rough sea.
-The sand is clean but very compacted and hard.
+The sand is clean but very compact and hard.
 There are views of Alicante’s Santa Barbara castle and beautiful sky colours if you stay during the sunset.

 The beach is not in Alicante’s centre, it is in between La Albufereta and Cabo de las Huertas but is very well connected by TRAM and bus.
 If you want to check the other beaches in Alicante here is the complete list.